CaptSAH/IntroAWSScaleLab/README.md

 2. Run the command below

-Note: Be sure to replace the <path to the...> section of the command with the actual path to your yml file.
+Note: For this and subsequent sample commands, be sure to use the actual path to your yml file in place of the text and \<\> brackets.
 Something like.. file://S3TwobucketCloudFormationTemplate.yml

 ```
 aws cloudformation create-stack --stack-name seconddoublestack --template-body <path to the S3TwobucketCloudFormationTemplate.yml file>